-- cross-section

-- face

-- oblique projection

-- solid

-- surface

-- Moving this chapter between the two measurement chapters allows us to introduce 3-dimensional solids to students, so that we can talk sensibly about them in the context of volume and capacity in the following chapter.
+Moving this chapter between the two measurement chapters allows us to introduce 3-dimensional solids to students, so that we can talk sensibly about them in the context of volume and capacity in the following chapter.

 In the Discussion at the end of Section A, students should find that each statement provided is an appropriate definition of a sphere.
-This is another chance to talk about the difference between a definition of an object and a property of an object, as students may feel that the second statement is a more appropriate definition, whereas the first statement is a property of a sphere.
+This is a chance to talk about the difference between a definition of an object and a property of an object, as students may feel that the second statement is a more appropriate definition, whereas the first statement is a property of a sphere.